A Codependent Relationship:

 In the year 1999, 16 million people of America were affected by diabetes, which accounts to 6% of the entire population.
-This has increased to 40% in ten years.
+This has increased to 40% in 10 years.

-In the same time period the rise of obesity has been from 12 to 20 percent.
-In the last year the rate of diabetes and obesity has rise from 6 to 57 percent.
-People are diagnoses with diabetes in every 3 seconds.
+In the same time period, the rise of obesity has been from 12 to 20 percent.
+In the last year, the rate of diabetes and obesity has risen from 6 to 57 percent.
+Every 3 seconds, one person is diagnosed with diabetes.
 In the year 2000, children were also diagnosed of diabetes.

 However, these factors, obesity and diabetes are associated with age, race and family history.
 The modern day has witnessed more cases of these problems due to abnormal eating habit of the people.
 The increased consumption of soft drinks, fast food is leading to such diseases.